miczho/self-notes/topics/elitebook-840-g7.md

 Issue(s):
 1. Laptop in suspend wakes by itself.
 Sometimes immediately, sometimes after 1+ hours.

-It's suspected that one or more of the devices listed from `cat /proc/acpi/wakeup` is triggering this
+It's suspected that one or more of the devices listed from `cat /proc/acpi/wakeup` is triggering this.

 Supporting forum posts:
 - [Wake up from suspend using wireless USB keyboard or mouse (for any Linux Distro)](https://askubuntu.com/questions/848698/wake-up-from-suspend-using-wireless-usb-keyboard-or-mouse-for-any-linux-distro)